 - Give yourself time.
-Negative feelings won’t stay forever, but they can come back from time to time – for example, at your child’s birthday, when someone in your extended family has a child, when there’s a family wedding or graduation, or when your child starts preschool or school.
+Negative feelings won’t stay forever, but they can come back from time to time – for example, on your child’s birthday, when your child starts preschool or school, when you’re faced with inaccessible facilities or when you feel tired.
 Over time, you’ll get better at recognising the feelings and dealing with them.

-- Be kind to yourself.
-Take care of yourself and keep healthy.
+- Take care of yourself and keep healthy.

 - Get to know other parents who are in similar situations.
 It can help to talk to people who understand what it’s like to have a child with additional needs.

 - Try to avoid comparing your child with other children.

 - Celebrate successes and milestones – yours and your child’s – and focus on positives and progress.
 Your child might be developing differently from other children but will be reaching their own goals and milestones along the way.
 There’ll be many reasons to feel positive.